Walkthrough · 10 minute read

 Aspect ratio (panel shape)

-Pick the shape of each panel:
+Pick the shape of each panel.
+Eight ratios, grouped by orientation:

 You can mix aspect ratios within a single story — a wide establishing shot, then a tight portrait close-up, then a square action panel.
 Each one is independent.